 Check out Country Club Plaza for high-end shops and others with plenty of local flair.
 In search of something retro?
 Try antique shopping in the West Bottoms for pre-owned and vintage finds.

 Warm up with Winter Menus

 KC restaurants offer delicious food and can’t-miss atmosphere for special occasions of all kinds.
 For a private meal coupled with chef-driven cuisine, try Corvino Supper Club & Tasting Room.
-If Mexican is more up your alley, Port Fonda in Westport is a must-try.
-Spend an intimate night out at Bluestem or Story.
+Spend an intimate night out at Fox and Pearl, Novel or Story.
 Or, delight in Italian dishes at Lidia’s Kansas City in the Crossroads Arts District.

 Gather your group and indulge in Kansas City Restaurant Week, the city’s premier dining event, featuring multi-course menus at 150+ area restaurants, Jan.
-11–20.
-Make plans, and learn about this year’s featured charities, at KCRestaurantWeek.com.
+12-21.
+Make plans and learn about this year’s featured charities at KCRestaurantWeek.com.

 Hockey fans need travel no further than Independence, the home of the Kansas City Mavericks.
-The ECHL team is a player development affiliate of the NHL’s Calgary Flames, owns two regular season titles and one of the most devoted fan bases in the league.
+The ECHL team is a player development affiliate of the NHL’s Seattle Kraken, owns two regular season titles and one of the most devoted fan bases in the league.

 Can’t-Miss Plays and Performances

 Make sure you check out some of Kansas City’s most iconic live performances during wintertime.
 The full list of shows can be found here, but you’ll find a few highlights below: